 This program, the major philanthropic project of the Missouri Elks, provides for the dental needs of children and adults with developmental disabilities throughout the state of Missouri.
-Utilizing a 33-foot dental van, the program brings accessible free dental services to the areas of the state that need it most.
+Utilizing two, 33-foot dental vans, the program brings accessible free dental services to the areas of the state that need it most.

 Truman Medical Center Lakewood provides administrative expertise to operate and coordinate the program.

 For more information about the Elks Mobile program, call 816-404-6904